 Water Book Club

-Join us for our first Water Book Club & Author Event
+Thank you for making our first Water Book Club & Author Event a success!

 We can't think of a better book to kick off our first Water Book Club than author Seth M. Siegel's Let There Be Water: Israel’s Solution for a Water-Starved World.
 His inspirational and informative telling of how Israel overcame a desert to provide water security for their population has been on both the New York Times and Los Angeles Times Bestseller Lists.